 - Section 9 of the ANU Act confers upon the ANU Council the power over the university, granting it entire control and management of the University.
-Under section 17 of the ANU Act and through the Vice-Chancellorship Statute 2013, the ANU Council delegates to the Vice-Chancellor the power to “control and manage the affairs and concerns of the University.”
+Under section 17 of the ANU Act and through the ANU Governance Statute 2020, the ANU Council delegates to the Vice-Chancellor the power to “control and manage the affairs and concerns of the University.”

 - The ANU Council recognises its fiduciary duty to administer the investment portfolio prudently for the benefit of the University and the unit holders.
 The ANU Council is supported in this regard through its Finance Committee.

 Setting the rebalancing strategy

 - The ANU Council determines an appropriate investment strategy for the University as a whole and for the Long Term Investment Pool and the General Cash Fund.
 Setting the investment strategy is a continual process that aims, first and foremost, to ensure alignment between agreed investment objectives and the structure of the investment portfolio.
 Rebalancing is an important mechanism to implement the investment strategy effectively and efficiently, achieve the targeted investment objectives, risk management and manage the Fund’s liquidity position.
 In doing so, the rebalancing strategy adopted takes into account the ANU Council’s risk appetite against expected returns net of rebalancing cost, within the asset allocation rages of the Strategic Asset Allocation.

 - In setting the strategy, the ANU Council recognises that the objectives are intentions and that they may not be achieved in any particular time frame.
 The rebalancing strategy is critical to assist the Finance Committee to vary the asset allocation for the Fund given market conditions.
 It is important to note that there is no optimal frequency or threshold when selecting a rebalancing strategy.